tomhartnett/XmlQuery/README.md

 ### Install

-This is a simple .NET WinForms application.
+This is a simple .NET WinForms application written in C#.
 You can just download the source and run it in Visual Studio.
 I initially created this solution in Visual Studio 2010, but I last built it in Visual Studio 2013.
 I think you can probably build it with the Express edition of Visual Studio, but I have not tested this.

 ### Usage